By Joanna Marks (2019) with edits by Brianna Soreth (2021)

 Ask any woman who has undergone a risk-reducing salpingo oophorectomy (RRSO) about recovery and you will hear about both the physical and emotional challenges of this process.
 If ovaries are removed prior to a woman’s natural menopause transition, she will likely enter premature menopause.
 For many women, cognitive complaints (like difficulty concentrating and remembering important things) may emerge during this hormonal transition.
 Researchers at the University of Pennsylvania are conducting a study called IMPRES investigating whether a stimulant medication approved by the FDA for the treatment of Attention Deficit Hyperactivity Disorder is more effective than placebo in reducing certain types of cognitive complaints among women who have undergone RRSO.
 During study participation, all women receive the active study medication in one phase and a placebo in the other phase.
 Neither the participant or the research staff know when the participant is receiving the active versus the placebo medication.
-The goal is to determine in an unbiased way whether the individual experiences a difference in their cognition and brain imaging outcomes in one phase versus the other.
+The goal is to determine in an unbiased way whether the individual experiences a difference in their cognition in one phase versus the other.
+Study procedures include taking medication, questionnaires, and cognitive testing.
 The study, led by pioneer women’s health researcher Dr. Neill Epperson, is called “IMProving Executive Functioning Study” or IMPRES.

 1. What motivated you to participate in IMPRES?